For urgent consular assistance call

 Public protests and events that draw large groups of people can turn violent.

 Protests and demonstrations can occur in Yerevan, Gyumri and other major cities.
-They are generally peaceful, but can escalate.
+They're generally peaceful but can escalate.

 To stay safe during periods of unrest: